jenkinsci/scm-sqs-plugin/README.md

 8. **Create** a new **Access Key** for the Jenins user

     **Important:** You will need the `Access Key ID` and `Secret Key` for Jenkins to be able to access the SQS queue.
 Make sure to save both values in a secure place.

+###Create a CodeCommit repository

+Before you start to configure the plugin you should have at least one Git repository on CodeCommit.
+If you do not already have a repository follow the steps below to create one.

+**Note:** At the time of writing CodeCommit is only available in the [**US East (N. Virginia)** region](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+AWS will automatically switch to that region when you access CodeCommit.
+All services (CodeCommit, SNS, SQS) must be created in the same region, so do not switch regions after you've created the repository.

+1. Go to `Services > Developer Tools > CodeCommit`

+2. **Create** a **new repository**

+3. Enter a name and description for the repository

+At the very least you'll need to enter a new name for the repository.
+For this plugin we would use something like *scm-sqs-plugin*.
+To be able to work with repositories your user account also needs permission to access CodeCommit:

+1. Go to `Services > Security & Identity > IAM`

+2. Find and open your user account

+3. Go to `Permissions`

+4. Click on `Attach Policy`

+5. Find the developer policy for your Git repository

+When you create a repository AWS will automatically create a policy for it.
+In the example above the policy would be named *scm-sqs-plugin-developer*.
+Alternatively you could assign the policy *AmazonSQSFullAccess* which will automatically give your user access to all repositories on CodeCommit.

+In addition to the policy your account also needs a public SSH key assigned.
+Access to repositories on CodeCommit is only possible via SSH.

+1. Switch to the tab `Security Credentials`

+2. `Upload` an `SSH public key`

+3. You will need the `SSH Key ID` to access the repository

+You should now be able to clone the repository and start working with it.
+The repository URL for our example would be *ssh://`ssh-key-id`@git-codecommit.us-east-1.amazonaws.com/v1/repos/scm_sqs_plugin*

 ###Create an SQS queue on AWS